novikovalab/piawka/README.md

  - can use **multiallelic SNPs**, in biallelic mode also uses multiallelic SNPs that have two alleles in the analyzed groups.
 Thus, `piawka` might be more suitable for multi-species VCF files with higher share of multiallelic SNPs.
  - **lightweight and portable**, runs wherever vanilla AWK can run (Windows, macOS, Linux...) and requires no installation
  - **faster on a single core** (and can be parallelized with shell tools, e.g. GNU `parallel` -- see [Usage](#usage))
- - includes additional **useful stuff** : Tajima's D-like statistic (with missing data correction), Ronfort's rho (useful for inter-ploidy divergence comparisons)
+ - includes additional **useful stuff** : Fst, Tajima's D-like statistic (with missing data correction), Ronfort's rho (useful for inter-ploidy divergence comparisons)

 By default, it reports `pixy`-like π and Dxy: